 WELCOME TO OPIRG KINGSTON.

-Working towards social and environmental justice in Katarokwi/ Kingston since 1992.
+Working towards social and environmental justice in Katarokwi/ Kingston, ON since 1992.

 WHAT WE DO